 Growing Up in Ireland is a Government-funded study of children being carried out jointly by the ESRI and Trinity College Dublin.
-It is managed by the Department of Children and Youth Affairs in association with the Central Statistics Office.
+It is managed by the Department of Children, Equality, Disability, Integration and Youth (formerly Department of Children and Youth Affairs) in association with the Central Statistics Office.
 The study started in 2006 and follows the progress of two groups of children: 8,000 9-year-olds (Child Cohort/Cohort ’98) and 10,000 9-month-olds (Infant Cohort/Cohort ’08).
-The members of the Child Cohort are now aged about 21 years and those of the Infant Cohort are around 11 years old.
+The members of the Child Cohort are now aged about 22 years and those of the Infant Cohort are around 12 years old.

 Latest GUI News:

 - Key findings from the special COVID-19 survey of GUI participants (collected Dec 2020) were launched on March 26th.
 Further details here or go directly to the report.

 - GUI launched the report, ‘Social-Emotional and Behavioural Outcomes in Early Adolescence’, on March 11th.
 Find links to the full report and a summary infographic here.

 - During COVID-19 restrictions, please contact the GUI team by email only via Growing.Up@esri.ie

 Where are we now: